onrelay/sipxecs/sipXwiki/building-centos7.rst

 Checkout sipXcom
 -----------------

-Execute the following commands to checkout the default sipXcom repository:
+Execute the following commands to checkout the sipXcom repository:

   .. code-block:: bash